olejarz-piotr/Java/README.md

 # Java
   3 apps, programs from my Java learning session.

-Mobile phone app - Simply and easy interpretator of mobile phone contacts.
+Mobile phone app - Simply and easy interpretation of mobile phone contacts.
 This was lists and arraylists in practice for me.

 Ordering burger app - Customer idea of creating they own burger with different types of breads and ingrediens with summary cost of order